 The outbreak of the novel coronavirus COVID-19 ("COVID-19"), a respiratory disease caused by a new strain of coronavirus, was declared a pandemic by the World Health Organization in March of 2020 and has spread globally.
-The pandemic has caused significant economic turmoil in our country and abroad, and affected a wide range of economic activities, as well as domestic and global business and financial markets.
-We are closely monitoring developments related to the pandemic to assess its impact on our business.
-There is no assurance that global and domestic economic conditions will not continue to worsen, and at this time it is not possible to estimate the longer term impact that the COVID-19 pandemic could have on our insured portfolios, or to account for the impact of the outbreak on most of the credits within those portfolios, investment portfolios, or general business operations.
+The pandemic continues to cause significant economic turmoil in our country and abroad and affect a wide range of economic activities, as well as domestic and global business and financial markets.
+We are continuing to closely monitor developments related to the pandemic to assess its impact on our business.
+There is no assurance that global and domestic economic conditions will not continue to worsen, and we continue to regularly assess the financial impact of the pandemic on our insured portfolios.
+It remains challenging to comprehensively quantify, or account for the impact of the outbreak on most of the credits within those portfolios, investment portfolios, or general business operations.
 The extent of such impact will depend on future developments which are highly uncertain, including but not limited to the severity of the pandemic, and the effectiveness of financial and regulatory actions taken at the state and federal levels to contain or address its impact.
 While governmental and non-governmental organizations are engaging in efforts to combat the spread and severity of the COVID-19 pandemic and related public health issues, the effectiveness of such measures cannot be assured.
 We also cannot predict how political, legal and regulatory responses to the pandemic, such as the nature of and conditions to aid to states or municipalities, tax policy, or programs designed to assist impacted individuals, will impact our business.